Triage for Bugzilla¶

 defect where the component is not

-UNTRIAGED, and a non-default value not equal to
+UNTRIAGED, and a Severity value not equal

-Bugs of type Task or Enhancement may have a severity of
+Bugs of type Task or Enhancement may have a Severity of

-but defects must have a severity that is neither
+but defects must have a Severity that is neither

 We want to make sure that we looked at every defect and a severity has been defined.
 This way, we make sure that we did not miss any critical issues during the development and stabilization cycles.